kissmygritts/git-basics/README.md

 Learning git is fun and useful.

-## Adding new header
+## Git status

-To show git status with a remote branch
+`git status` is used to show the states of your files in a repo.